Chevrolet Camaro (third generation): 1982

 The Camaro Z28-E (RPO code ZK3 on the body tag) included a very specific and complete option package as standard, many items of which were optional on the regular Z28 Camaro, such as rear disc brakes and other appearance and handling improvements.
 The original sales brochure shows the long list of standard equipment, while some of the standard items clearly emphasize the high performance aspect associated with export markets such as Switzerland and Japan, where even a limited slip differential were standard on the Z28-E. Pre-production press articles show that this specific export model was first to be called GT-Z Even though the article only focuses on outside specifics such as the headlamp covers and the unique taillamps, the images clearly show the similarity with the standard production Z28 cars - the Z28 wheels and ground-effect spoilers are present already on this prototype - which is why the decision was made for the Z28-E name instead of the GT-Z proposal.
-Though its performance figures are similar to those of the US production Z28 cars, it is important to note that the export models, in view of the difference in markets (often not yet having fully adopted unleaded fuel, for instance) did not have any of the usual emissions gear in place, with no EGR and open exhausts instead of catalytic convertors affecting performance somewhat to the positive.
-It is also important to note that none of the production data for the Z28-E was included in total Chevrolet production, not even in the production of the Z28 numbers for those years.
+Though its performance figures are similar to those of the US production Z28 cars, the export models, in view of the difference in markets (often not yet having fully adopted unleaded fuel, for instance) did not have any of the usual emissions gear in place, with no EGR and open exhausts instead of catalytic convertors affecting performance somewhat to the positive.
+None of the production data for the Z28-E was included in total Chevrolet production, not even in the production of the Z28 numbers for those years.
 Research with GM and GM Heritage has yielded very little information, mention of the RPO code ZK3 is limited to a few hundred cars in the early years of Camaro production (1982-1983), going down to a few dozen cars for the years 1984-85.